KTH/devops-course/README.md

 * the lectures will be streamed, the URLs will be posted on https://github.com/KTH/devops-course/issues/316
 * the recording and sharing of streamed lectures (full or fragments) is not allowed without explicit permission of the course professor and lecturer
-* questions are asked on the streaming chat (one TA is following the chat), no audio remote interruptions are allowed.
+* questions are asked on shared gdoc (one TA is following the gdoc), no audio remote interruptions are allowed, the Zoom chat is not used.
-* the slides are shared via a link in #316, for double screening.
-(Zoom is not used to share slides)

 Lab sessions:

+* Lab slots do not require mandatory presence.
+They are designed for students to meet TA and discuss all questions in person.
 * During the planned lab time slot, please use this [Queue](http://queue.csc.kth.se/#/queue/DD2482) for booking online meetings
 * Specify your zoom meeting link (or other platforms like Skype / GoogleHanouts) when you register the queue
 * Our TAs will reach you asap